This is the first post in a series on buying new-issue TIPS in an auction. Other posts in the series include:

 - TIPS Auction Step By Step: Read the Results

-Tentative Auction Schedule.
 How do you know when they will hold an auction for what?
 The Treasury Department publishes a tentative auction schedule a few months in advance.
 Although it is said to be tentative, the schedule is pretty much set once it’s published.
-I’ve never seen an auction being canceled or moved.
-The schedule includes auctions for Treasury bills, regular (“nominal”) Treasury notes and bonds and TIPS.
-The TIPS auctions are shaded in blue so they are easy to spot.
+The schedule includes auctions for Treasury bills, regular (“nominal”) Treasury notes and bonds, and TIPS.
+The TIPS auctions are shaded in light blue and marked with a letter T.

 There are three dates in the schedule.